elysia090/Lab/docs/StoryD.md

 21.6 Error transparency
 21.6.1 All error surfaces MUST show server error code and message when provided.
 21.6.2 The UI MUST show X-Request-Id when present (copyable).
-21.6.3 The UI MUST show the operation name that failed (e.g., PUBLISH, PUBLISH_STAGED, MOVE_SCENE, SPLIT_SCENE, MERGE_MR, WORKTREE_PUSH).
+21.6.3 The UI MUST show the operation name that failed (e.g., PUBLISH, MOVE_SCENE, SPLIT_SCENE, MERGE_MR, WORKTREE_PUSH).
+21.6.4 For any mutation failure, the UI MUST show the attempted expected_head_commit_id and current head (if known).

 21.7 Ref targeting guard
 21.7.1 All ref-mutating UI actions MUST display target ref name and expected head commit id prior to confirmation.
 21.7.2 The UI MUST NOT allow ref mutations without sending expected_head_commit_id when available.

-21.8 Conflict surfacing (required)
-21.8.1 Any 409 conflict response MUST trigger a visible UI surface (toast or banner).
-21.8.2 If the server returns code “CONFLICT_DETECTED” via audit events, the UI MUST surface it in the system screen.
+21.8 Ritual elimination invariants
+21.8.1 The UI MUST implement one-click flows that internally use preflight endpoints (18.6) before performing dangerous or failure-prone mutations.
+21.8.2 The UI MUST surface explicit single-step options for 409 handling using rebase-staged (18.7) when applicable.
 	22. UI Routes (Normative)
 22.1 Required routes under /ui/
 22.1.1 /ui/